 - In regard to alcohol and other drugs, you may not: 1) purchase, provide or supply alcohol or drugs in any fashion to a prospect or 2) personally consume while acting in the role of student host.

-If you have any questions, please contact Compliance Services in 264 Hickey Gym.
+If you have any questions, please contact Compliance Services on the second floor of the Cowell Building.

 Transfer Information for UC Davis Student-Athletes